danielronalds/isometricSnake/README.md

-# isometricSnake
+# Isometric Snake
-Isometric snake game experiment
+A simple snake game with an isometric view.